JonathanMagnan/ireviewapple.com/pages/documentations/ipad-mouse.md

 ## How to Connect a Mouse to Your iPad

-You can connect any type of mouse to your  iPad that includes the following caracteristics:
+You can connect any type of mouse to your  iPad that includes the following characteristics:

 Wireless Bluetooth mice
 Wired USB mice (or even PS/2 with adapter)